Madoromi Barmaid

 Madoromi Barmaid (まどろみバーメイド, Madoromi Bāmeido) is a Japanese manga series written and illustrated by Pao Hayakawa.
 It began serialization in Houbunsha's Weekly Manga Times magazine in March 2017.
 A live-action television drama adaptation aired from July to September 2019.

+Synopsis

+The series is centered around three barmaids who live under the same roof: Yuki Tsukikawa, who runs the elusive food stall bar "Satellite" that randomly appears in Tokyo, Ibuki Kiho, who works at the long-established five-star hotel "Elysion Hotel Tokyo", and Hinozaki Hiyoko, who entertains customers with her flair bartending skills at the bar "Stream" in Koenji.

 Media

 Manga

 Written and illustrated by Pao Hayakawa, Sleepy Barmaid began serialization in Houbunsha's Weekly Manga Times magazine on March 10, 2017.
-Its chapters have been collected into seventeen tankōbon volumes as of June 2025.
+Its chapters have been collected into nineteen tankōbon volumes as of June 2026.